FEED STARTER 12 HOURS IN ADVANCE – feed the started 1:5:5 or 10 grams starter:50 grams Bread Flour : 50 grams water.

-MIX STARTER & WATER – mix in a large bowl until the water is creamy without chunks of starter
+MIX ACTIVE STARTER & WATER – mix in a large bowl until the water is creamy without chunks of starter

 REST FOR 45 MINUTES – cover with a moist towel, plastic wrap, or lid.

-COIL FOLD & REST X4 – grab the center of the dough and pull up, allowing the dough to stretch and the edges to fall underneath, repeat another 2-3 times.
+COIL FOLD & REST X 4 – grab the center of the dough and pull up, allowing the edges to fall underneath, repeat another 2-3 times.
 Rotate the bowl 90 degrees and do 3-4 more coil folds.
-Cover and rest for 30 minutes after each time.Each time you do a set of coil folds the dough will get smoother, stretch without breaking, and get less sticky.TIP: wet your hands to prevent the dough from sticking to your hands BULK FERMENT – cover the dough and let sit at room temperature.
+Cover the dough and rest for 30 minutes then repeat 3 more times.Each time you do a set of coil folds the dough will get smoother and get less sticky.
+BUT stop performing coil folds until the dough becomes tight or starts to tear, that is the dough indicating the gluten needs to rest.TIP: wet your hands to prevent the dough from sticking to your hands BULK FERMENT – cover the dough and let sit at room temperature.
 The amount of time needed for this will be different for each kitchen & day.
-TIP: Signs of bulk fermenting being done: dough is at least doubled in size, indent stays when pressed with 1 finger, not sticky, bubbles on the surface, the top of the dough is domed, and the dough jiggles like Jell-O.NOTE: taking the temperature of your dough can help determine how long bulk fermentation will take.
-My dough is typically 72° F and takes 6 hours.
+Anticipate 6-10 hours.TIP: Signs of bulk fermenting being done: dough is at least doubled in size, indent stays when pressed with 1 finger, not sticky, bubbles on the surface, the top of the dough is domed, and the dough jiggles like Jell-O.NOTE: taking the temperature of your dough can help determine how long bulk fermentation will take.
+My dough is typically 72° F and takes around 6 hours.
 Warmer dough will take less time and colder dough will take longer.
 PRE-SHAPE & REST – dump the bread dough onto a clean work surface.
 Using a bench scraper or your hands pre-shape the dough.
 Gently push the edge of the dough in and away from you then rotate pushing the dough in and toward you to create a ball and tension in the dough.
 Continue this rotating motion until the dough is smooth on top and you create a tight ball.
 Rest the dough on the counter for 20 minutes.

 SHAPE – lightly flour the banneton basket or tea towel in a bowl with Rice Flour or Bread Flour.
 In one quick motion scoop up the bread dough with a bench scraper or your hands.
 Flip the dough over (the smooth surface on the bottom in the palm of your hands) and fold the dough in half.
 Place the dough smooth side down into the floured basket.
 Pinch the seam of the dough together creating additional tension to the bottom.